 We find essentially no change in the staff voluntary contribution rate, either in 2010 or gradually over time.
-Appendix Figure A.8 plots average contribution rates separately for faculty and staff, and split by whether the employee was hired before or after the policy change.
-The rates have been regression-adjusted using the S&P 500 level in that calendar month and flexible controls for age, income, gender, and full-time status.
-Contribution rates for staff are quite flat over time, and do not exhibit a break in 2010.32 By contrast, contribution rates for faculty fall among employees hired after the policy change.
+Appendix Fig. A.9 plots average contribution rates separately for faculty and staff, and split by whether the employee was hired before or after the policy change.
+The rates have been regression-adjusted using the same controls as in the rest of our analysis.
+Contribution rates for staff are quite flat over time, and do not exhibit a break in 2010.
+By contrast, contribution rates for faculty fall among employees hired after the policy change.
 Appendix Table A.6 presents the difference-in-difference version of this figure and estimates a 1.0 percentage point decline in contribution rates for affected faculty.
 The lower bound of the 95% confidence interval is a -1.6pp reduction, which is approximately the magnitude from Table 4, that compares successive cohorts of faculty.
 Adding staff also increases precision of the crowd-out estimate.
 In summary, using staff as a control group provides further support for our finding that crowd-out is limited, on average, and is well below the neoclassical benchmark.

-$^{^{31}}$ The changes in the state DB plan that we noted earlier resulted in modest reductions in promised DB pension wealth at retirement age, which might lead to more voluntary contributions through a crowd-in effect.
+$^{31}$ The changes in the state DB plan that we noted earlier resulted in modest reductions in promised DB pension wealth at retirement age, which might lead to more voluntary contributions through a crowd-in effect.

-6.4 Consumption Equivalent Calculations
+6.4.
+Consumption Equivalent Calculations

-To illustrate the potential implications of incomplete crowd-out, we parameterize the twoperiod model from Section 3, which predicts full crowd-out except for those whose liquidity constraints become more binding.
-We quantify the "consumption equivalent", which is the dollar amount that a person would be willing to forgo each period to avoid making mandatory contributions-or alternately, that they would be willing to pay to be required to make them.
+To illustrate the potential implications of incomplete crowd-out, we parameterize the twoperiod model from Section 3.
+We quantify the "consumption equivalent", which is the dollar amount that a person would be willing to forgo each period to avoid making mandatory contributions, for those who want to but cannot fully crowd them out and hence experience tighter liquidity constraints-or alternately, that they would be willing to pay to be required to make them, for those who might otherwise save suboptimally and who might value the forced higher saving.
+Throughout, we assume no further crowd-out outside of the employer pension contributions that we observe.
 While we know the magnitude of active versus passive responses, we do not know whether someone saving either passively or actively is being nudged towards or away from their optimal savings rate.
 Therefore, we consider some extreme cases and indicate gaps in our knowledge that future research can explore so as to move towards a welfare analysis of mandatory savings policies.
 Appendix A provides details of the equations used to compute the consumption equivalents.
-A critical assumption is the extent to which people were saving optimally before the policy.

 We introduce a parameter that governs the extent to which people were already optimizing without mandatory contributions, and calculate the consumption equivalents under a range of values for this parameter to illustrate how magnitudes vary with different assumptions.
-At one extreme, if all employees were already saving optimally, then both partial crowd-out by active savers who stop participating (but cannot reduce saving by more) and also lack of crowd-out by passive savers (who should not save more) brings the average loss across the full sample to about \$1,765 per person in each period
+At one extreme, if all employees were already saving optimally, then both partial crowd-out by active savers who stop participating (but cannot reduce saving by more) and also lack of crowd-out by passive savers (who should not save more) brings the average loss across the full sample to about \$1,765 per person in each period (equal to a

-32Appendix Table A.5 shows summary statistics for staff split by their date of hire.
+$^{32}$ Appendix Table A.5 shows summary statistics for staff split by their date of hire.
 Gender and age are similar, while more employees report their marital status after 2010.

-(equal to a 3.0% loss in consumption).
-At the other extreme, if we assume that everyone was initially undersaving and the policy brings them to their optimum, then the average benefit is about \$2,225 (equal to a 4.0% gain in consumption).
+3.0% loss in consumption).
+At the other extreme, if we assume that everyone was initially undersaving and the policy brings them just to their optimum, then the average benefit is about \$2,225 (equal to a 4.0% gain in consumption).